 Mizar — the star in the bend of the handle of the big dipper — is a classic example.
 With really good eyes you should be able to make out Mizar’s companion: Alcor.
 But with a small telescope you’ll see a third star forming a triangle with the first two, and finally yet another faint companion to Mizar.

-Other pairs show contrasting color.
-Albireo is the gold and green pair, and Almach is the orange and blue pair.
+Other pairs show contrasting color, such as Albireo (gold and blue) and Almach (blue and orange).
 All double star systems have wonders to reveal.
-Check back here for latest tips on observing our favorite pairs.
+Check back here for latest tips on observing our favorite stellar pairs.